Dundalk F.C.: Athletic Grounds

 Between 1903 and 1936, Dundalk mostly played at the Athletic Grounds near the town centre (land which was eventually sold in 1959 for a factory development).
 The Athletic Grounds were owned by the Dundalk Young Ireland's Athletic Grounds Company and made available for all local team sports.
 Dundalk's matches were usually played on Sundays, enabling a large Northern Irish contingent of spectators (inconvenienced by Sunday Observance laws) to attend games.
-When matches were moved to Saturdays because of Sundays being unavailable, the club suffered financially from lower gate receipts.
+When matches had to be moved to Saturdays, the club suffered financially from lower gate receipts.
 If the Athletic Grounds were unavailable altogether, then matches were played at the grounds of the Dundalk Educational Institution (now Dundalk Grammar School), the grounds at St Mary's College, or the Carroll's Recreation Ground.

 Oriel Park

 In 1936, the club moved permanently to land on the Carrick Road made available by former committee member P.J.
-Casey on a long-term land lease and named the new ground "Oriel Park".
-Almost 10 years to the day after Dundalk G.N.R. played their first Free State League match away to Fordsons, the same club (as Cork F.C.) were the first visitors to Oriel Park, with the home team winning 2–1.
-Oriel's attendance record is an estimated 18,000, set in 1982 for Dundalk's European Cup Winners' Cup second round tie against Tottenham Hotspur F.C.
-On occasions when Oriel has been unavailable due to works, matches have been moved to either United Park in Drogheda or Gortakeegan in Monaghan.
+Casey on a long-term land lease and named the new ground 'Oriel Park'.
+Cork F.C. were the first visitors to Oriel Park, with the home team winning 2–1.
+Oriel's attendance record is an estimated 18,000, set in 1982 for Dundalk's European Cup Winners' Cup second round tie against Tottenham Hotpsur On occasions when Oriel has been unavailable due to works, matches have been moved to either United Park in Drogheda or Gortakeegan in Monaghan.
 The ground has had an artificial playing surface since 2005.